 as are the site’s ‘Feedback Forum’ & Sites and Publications Supporting the Petition sections - especially when working backwards from old threads to new…

-10th March - The OT•com officially comes online (skynet style 😉) - the site petition gains traction and will eventually reach 72,000+ signatures; making a significant contribution in fan pressure campaigns… culminating in a 2006 release of the theatrical versions of the Original Trilogy on DVD - albeit as bonus discs on a ‘Special Edition’ DVD set (see 2006 for more info).
+10th March - The OT•com officially comes online (skynet style 😉) - the site petition gains traction and will eventually reach 72,000+ signatures; leading and spearheading fan pressure campaigns at the time… culminating in a 2006 release of the theatrical versions of the Original Trilogy on DVD - albeit as bonus discs on a ‘Special Edition’ DVD set (see 2006 for more info).

 across 2003 - Lucasfilm Animation is founded.